kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ###### How can someone using this feature know that it is working for their instance?

-See #swap-metrics

-1. Kubelet stats API will be extended to show swap usage details.
+See #swap-metrics: available by both Summary API (/stats/summary) and Prometheus (/metrics/resource) which provide how and if swap is utilized in the node, pod and container level.

 ###### How can an operator determine if the feature is in use by workloads?